 Vacuum-Forming Processes with LUDOX®

-Some example vacuum-forming processes for manufacturing refractory composites and the typical physical properties of the resulting composite are listed in the table below:
+Listed in the table below are some examples of vacuum-forming processes for manufacturing refractory composites and the typical physical properties of the resulting composite.

 Summary & Conclusion